How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 Do Parents Get Paid for Homeschooling?

-However, while your kids are unlikely to make good on their bill for homeschooling services, there are ways that you can earn a little extra money while you homeschool.
+However, while your kids are unlikely to make good on their bill for homeschooling services, you can earn a little extra money while you homeschool.
 Some parents find that if they open up their homeschools for a few more children to join in, they can earn extra money as a tutor.
-Of course, always check your state laws on homeschooling before you begin this type of endeavor.
+Of course, always check your state laws on homeschooling before beginning.

 Some homeschool parents are able to find online work such as writing or consulting.
-For centuries, parents have been finding ways to make ends meet, and as a homeschool parent, you can do the same thing.
-There are absolutely opportunities out there for homeschool parents.
+For years, parents have been finding ways to make ends meet, and as a homeschool parent, you can do the same thing.
+There absolutely are opportunities out there for homeschool parents.
 You just need to look.

 Is It Free to Be Homeschooled?

 On the other hand, spending thousands of dollars on a single curriculum is a lot to spend, and if that curriculum doesn’t teach itself, grade itself, and file itself, you might find that it’s just not worth it.
 In all my years with Sonlight, I’ve never felt that our curriculum cost was a waste.
-Even long after our school year is finished, my kids still go pull out the books they read.
-Many of our Sonlight books have been read and reread many times over.
-I’ve also been so thrilled by how many times I’ve reused our Sonlight curriculum.
-You get a lot more for your money when you choose a curriculum that can be passed down to siblings.
+Long after our school year is finished, my kids read and reread their Sonlight books.
+I’ve also been thrilled at how many times I’ve reused our Sonlight curriculum.
+You get a lot more for your money when you choose a curriculum that can be passed down to siblings and used as entertainment and not just school.

 What Are the Qualifications to Homeschool Your Child?